rauletepawa/Species_Distribution_Modeling/readme.md

 ### Data-Collection
 #### Plant assemblage Dataset

-I used an [Rscript](https://github.com/rauletepawa/Species_Distribution_Modeling/blob/main/code/1_gbif_norge_data.R) () to download all the GBIF occurrences in vascular plants in Norway main land from 1991 to 2020.
+I used an [Rscript](https://github.com/rauletepawa/Species_Distribution_Modeling/blob/main/code/1_gbif_norge_data.R) ([Camila Pacheco 2024](https://nsojournals.onlinelibrary.wiley.com/doi/10.1111/ecog.07213)) to download all the GBIF occurrences in vascular plants in Norway main land from 1991 to 2020.
 I applied some filters to remove all those occurrences located in capitals, institutions, seas or that did not have any valid coordinates assigned inside Norway.

 Then I obtained a occurrence clean dataset with a total of 3.011.729 occurences.
 Using the [splitting norway in grids](https://github.com/rauletepawa/Species_Distribution_Modeling/blob/main/code/Splitting_Norway_in_grids.ipynb) script we splitted norway in grids of 1km and I counted as a co-occurrence all the species that are observed in the same grid at the same year.
 Thus I built a plant assemblage dataset that includes all the plant species that co-occur in the same 1km grid the same year filtering all those assemblages that including less than 5 co-occurrences.